sherifmag144/challenge-cypress/README.md

 -Challenge 2
 File: `cypress/e2e/amazon.cy.js`
-directly from package.json file (testAmazon) or write in terminal npx cypress run --spec 'cypress/e2e/amazon.cy.js and to show the report there is allure report i generated (allure-report\index.html) you can open the report directly or using the commands that generate and open allure report from Package.json file
+directly from package.json file (testAmazon) or write in terminal npx cypress run --spec 'cypress/e2e/amazon.cy.js or you can run from Cypress UI by npx cypress open and to show the report there is allure report i generated (allure-report\index.html) you can open the report directly or using the commands that generate and open allure report from Package.json file

 if you want to download the repo , you should install all devDependencies in Package.json by write in terminal "npm install"